mas-bandwidth/netcode/STANDARD.md

     <no data>

-The per-packet type data is encrypted using the libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* with the following binary data as the _associated data_:
+The per-packet type data is encrypted using the libsodium AEAD primitive *crypto_aead_chacha20poly1305_ietf_encrypt* with the following binary data as the _associated data_:

     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
     [protocol id] (uint64)          // 64 bit value unique to this particular game/application
     [prefix byte] (uint8)           // prefix byte in packet. stops an attacker from modifying packet type.

+The packet sequence number is extended by padding high bits with zero to create a 96 bit nonce.

 Packets sent from client to server are encrypted with the client to server key in the connect token.